-This year I will be utilizing Standards Based Grading.
-Below is the information that was sent to parents about this grading system.
-If you have any questions please feel free to ask.
+This year I will be utilizing Standards Based Grading in Science. f you have any questions please feel free to ask.
 Thanks in advance.

 Standards-Based Grading will assess students’ skills and knowledge in relation to the specific Minnesota State Standards for that particular grade level and content area.
 All teachers teach these standards, and Standards-Based Grading seeks to make learning more apparent by showing a students’ level of understanding for each individual standard.
 Instead of seeing individual assignments in the gradebook, you will see each standard in the summative category broken down into smaller learning targets.
 Explanations of these standards and targets will be found on each teacher’s web page.
 These standards will have a similar feel to the “I can…” statements already used in many classrooms in the district.
 Each learning target will be graded on a scale of 1-4, with scores of 3 or above considered “passing”:

 Student has fully demonstrated content proficiency and skill application of the outcomes for the particular target at this point in the school year.